Appleton Museum of Art

 4333 E. Silver Springs Blvd., Ocala, FL 34470 - United States

 The Appleton Museum of Art’s permanent collection of approximately 18,000 objects includes European, American, Asian, African, Contemporary and pre-Columbian art and artifacts, along with a series of temporary, special exhibitions presented throughout the year.
+The Appleton has an always-open ARTSpace with art-making activities for all ages, as well as studio art spaces for classes and workshops.

 Participation in Museum Day is open to any tax-exempt or governmental museum or cultural venue on a voluntary basis.
 Smithsonian magazine encourages museum visitation, but is not responsible for and does not endorse the content of the participating museums and cultural venues, and does not subsidize museums that participate.